The state controls all media with nationwide reach, including radio, the most influential medium outside the capital.

 - Televisao Popular de Angola (TPA) - state-run, operates national Canal 1, and Canal 2 in Luanda

-- Radio Nacional de Angola (RNA) - state-run, operates Canal A, sports network Radio 5, Radio Ngola Yetu, Radio FM Stereo and provincial station Radio Luanda
+- Radio Nacional de Angola (RNA) - state-run, operates Canal A, sports network Radio 5, ethnic network Radio Ngola Yetu, music-based Radio FM Stereo and Radio Luanda in the capital

 - Luanda-Antena Comercial - private, Luanda

-- Radio Mais - private, on FM in Luanda, Huambo, Benguela
+- Radio Mais - private, in Luanda, Huambo, Benguela